Anachronisms in the Book of Mormon: "Church" and "synagogue"

 The word "church" first occurs in 1 Nephi 4:26, where a prophet named Nephi disguises himself as Laban, a prominent man in Jerusalem whom Nephi had slain:And he [Laban's servant], supposing that I spake of the brethren of the church, and that I was truly that Laban whom I had slain, wherefore he did follow me.

 According to the Book of Mormon, this exchange happened in Jerusalem, around 600 BC.
 The meaning of the word "church" in the Book of Mormon is more comparable to usage in the KJV than modern English.
 Aside from its extensive use throughout the New Testament, the sense of a convocation of believers can be attached to certain wordings in the Old Testament.
 For instance, Psalms speaks of praising the Lord "in the congregation of the saints"; the Septuagint contains the Greek word "ecclesia" for "congregation", which is also translated as "church" in the New Testament.

 A similar question regards the word "synagogue", found in Alma 16:13:And Alma and Amulek went forth preaching repentance to the people in their temples, and in their sanctuaries, and also in their synagogues, which were built after the manner of the Jews.

 Scholars note that synagogues did not exist in their modern form before the destruction of the temple and the Babylonian captivity.
 The oldest known synagogue is located in Delos, Greece, and has been dated to 150 BC.

-The name "Sam" as an anachronism

-Critics Jerald and Sandra Tanner and Marvin W. Cowan contend that certain linguistic properties of the Book of Mormon provide evidence that the book was fabricated by Joseph Smith.

-These critics cite as a linguistic anachronism the Americanized name "Sam" (1 Nephi 2:5,17).